 To encourage more repeat donations, avoid failed attempts and improve the experience for donors by better preparing them, we focused on:

 - supporting donors to be better prepared and feel more confident

 - providing more opportunities for digital self-service

 - creating a more positive follow up experience for donors

 - improving ways of working to manage demand better

-Through a co-design workshop with staff, we developed and iterated on multiple concepts within each of these opportunity areas.
+Through a co-design workshop with staff, we developed concepts within each of these opportunity areas.
 These ranged from a preparation checklist, online booking, a donation debrief and task and role reviews, amongst others.